 - On-the-job mistakes

-Agitation, emotional stability.
+Agitation, emotional instability.
 These may be conveyed through:

 - Frequent and abrupt mood changes

 Lack of insight

 As noted above, failure to recognize changes in behavior or exhibit awareness of effects of behavior on others.
 Behaviors may include:

 - Blaming others for consequences of socially unacceptable behavior; e.g., job loss

 - Anger at limitations on activities

 Diagnosis is challenging in the early stages of bvFTD, and it is commonly misdiagnosed— for example as depression, other psychiatric disorders, Alzheimer’s disease, vascular dementia, Parkinson’s disease or even an alcohol or drug dependence.
 If you have concern that you or a loved one may have been misdiagnosed with another condition – or if you have concern about any of the signs and symptoms listed above – it is important to consult a doctor.